 Machining with industrial robots

-Machining with robots instead of using a CNC machine is becoming an increasingly popular option, particularly for the manufacture of large and also complex items across a wide range of materials and applications.
-CNC Robotics has frequently been able to provide a more cost-effective robot machining solution than traditional machine tools.
-For example, milling machines used to produce larger parts in plastic, foam, composites and softer metals.
-In addition, CNC robotic systems developed by the company have been used to replace many hand-finishing tasks.
-Also machining with robots can often provide a faster and more consistent approach than manual operations.
+Machining with robots instead of using a CNC machine is becoming an increasingly popular option.
+Particularly for the manufacture of large and also complex items across a wide range of materials and applications.
+We have become established as the UK’s leading robot integrator specialising in machining applications by being able to provide a more cost-effective machining solution than traditional machine tools, especially when producing larger parts in plastic, foam, composites and softer metals.
+In addition, CNC robotic systems have been used to replace many hand-finishing tasks.
+Furthermore machining with robots can often provide a faster and more consistent approach than manual operations.

-A growing number of CAD/CAM software companies, including Autodesk, now support the programming of industrial robots with variants of their five-axis milling capabilities.
-The combination of the industrial robot along with the software gives the equivalent benefits to those gained when programming machine tools.
-This includes the ability to create toolpaths directly from CAD models, together with options to simulate and optimise the program on the computer.
-These options help to ensure that the industrial robot will operate efficiently and also safely.
-Furthermore, giving the desired productivity across all types of manufacturing.
+Programming anything other than simple movements used to be a major hurdle but that has been made much easier thanks to the growing number of companies that now provide software for the programing of robot operations.
+The combination of the robot and the software gives the equivalent benefits to those gained when programming machine tools, including the ability to develop a wide range of toolpath strategies directly from CAD models, together with options to simulate and optimise the program on the computer.
+These options help to ensure that the robot will operate efficiently and safely, giving the desired productivity across all types of manufacturing.

 For further information on robot machining contact us on 0151 523 8009, alternatively email email@example.com